Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/devops.md

 ### Deploy a custom head Deployment

 If you need to create a custom deployment for your head, then the approach you take will vary for each project, depending on the Hosting Platform and CI/CD tooling that you choose to use.
-You can see some getting started guides for some of the more common hosting providers helow:
+You can see some getting started guides for some of the more common hosting providers below:

 - [Getting started with Vercel](https://vercel.com/docs/getting-started-with-vercel)
 - [Getting started with Netlify](https://docs.netlify.com/get-started/)